-- Fly from London to San José, arriving this evening, and transfer to our overnight hotel.
+- Fly from London to San José, arriving this evening, and transfer to our overnight hotel, just outside the capital.

 - Accommodation: San José, 1-night

-- We drive south and then west, along the lower slopes of the volcanic range, continuing to the Caribbean–slope forests around Lake Arenal.
+- We drive north and then turn west along the lower slopes of the volcanic range, continuing to the Caribbean-slope forests around Lake Arenal.
 Towering above the lake is Volcan Arenal, an imposing cone on the horizon surrounded by lake Arenal, the main source of energy to the country.

 - In the afternoon we will go on a nature walk searching for birds and wildlife in the surroundings.
 The next day we visit the Arenal hanging bridges, the most beautiful environmentally-friendly projects in Costa Rica.
 We spend time walking the trails and crossing the bridges with a stunning view on the canopy of this lowland tropical pristine rainforest.